 School-leavers’ knowledge about grammar

-This webpage is a temporary collecting place for material related to the question: How much do school-leavers know about grammar?
+This webpage describes a grammar audit, involving material related to the question: How much do school-leavers know about grammar?
 It uses a simple test instrument which was first used in 1986 and then more recently, as explained in the history.
 The primary concern till now has been the state of affairs in the UK, but it would also be good to know more about the situation in other countries.
 This international dimension has already started, with a study in Spain which produced extremely interesting results.

 The test instrument for use in 2010 is a cut-down version of the instrument used in 2009, which in turn was reduced from the 1986 instrument.
 The new instrument consists of: